Coronavirus latest: Half of population in Italy hotspot tests positive for antibodies | DW | 09.06.2020

-More than half the population of Bergamo have come into contact with the disease, a new study has shown.
+More than half the residents of Bergamo have come into contact with the disease, a new study has shown.
+Brazil now has more than 700,000 infections, the second-highest number after the US.
 Follow DW for the latest.

 00:18 The UK has launched a study to investigate the prevalence and spread of the coronavirus in the country's schools.
 The study will see how many children have the virus, and how they spread the virus.